Tomato Varieties and

 …Click IMAGE to Enlarge

-Buy 'Black Krim' Seeds (Seeds Now)
+Buy 'Black Krim' Seeds (High Mowing Seeds)

 Beefsteak Tomato Varieties—'Black Krim' is a beautiful, juicy heirloom beefsteak slicing tomato that's my wife's favorite tomato